TCL established an employee co-operative to address the challenges facing the sector, such as:

 - Providing high quality and consistent care to build trusted relationships with clients through empowered and engaged employee members.

 There are three key aspects of employee owned co-operatives that set them apart from not-for-profit or for-profit organisations and enables them to deliver benefits for employees, members and clients:

 1. Member engagement: A key co-operative principle is member engagement achieved through member ownership and involvement in decision making.
-This results in high levels of engagement and satisfaction and is demonstrated through the continued membership of all of the original CHC members.
+This results in high levels of engagement and satisfaction and is demonstrated through the continued membership of all of the original TCL members.

-Figure 1: The comparative advantage of CHC
+Figure 1: The comparative advantage of TCL

 Empowerment and self-determination